amirgol64/gige-cam/README.md

 # GigE-Cam

-A low-latency network camera built on a **Raspberry Pi 4** with the **IMX219 (Pi Camera v2.1)** sensor.
+A low-latency network camera built on a **Raspberry Pi 4** with the **IMX219 (Pi Camera v2.1)** sensor, running on **DietPi** for a minimal footprint and fast cold-start.
 The Pi streams H.264 over RTP/UDP to any GStreamer-capable receiver while simultaneously serving a password-protected web UI for live preview and configuration — no SSH required after first setup.

+Boot time over Ethernet is consistently **under 10 seconds** from power-on to first frame.

+---

+## Who is this for?

+This project is built for anyone who needs a **self-contained, configurable IP camera** without paying for proprietary hardware:

+- **Makers & hobbyists** — replace a commercial IP camera with full control over the pipeline and settings
+- **Robotics & FPV builders** — low-latency H.264 feed over UDP into any GStreamer-based vision stack
+- **Home automation & monitoring** — point-and-shoot network camera for a workshop, greenhouse, or lab bench
+- **Embedded / IoT developers** — reference design for a Pi-based streaming appliance with a clean web UI
+- **Prototyping & research** — swap in different sensors or tweak the GStreamer pipeline without vendor lock-in

+The system is intentionally simple: one JSON config file, two systemd services, no cloud dependency, no app required — just a browser and a network cable.

 ---